System Security with OpenSCAP

 7.1.
 Run remediation using a Bash script

 Install the scap-security-guide package on all your target systems.
-For more information, see Setup Ansible control node.
+For more information, see Setup Ansible Control Node.

 Packages, channels and scripts are different for each operating system and distribution.
 Examples are listed in the Example remediation Bash scripts section.